19bufordcarl/CarlRPG/Myth & Shadow/Magic/Crafting/Weapon Oils.md

 ### Poisonous Oil

 *2000 Coins of Mythril*
-When the target is hit, they make a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) (10 + Crafter's [Level](../../Player%20Characters/Derived%20Statistics/Level.md)) [Physical Defense](../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md) check.
+When the target is hit, they make a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) (10 + Crafter's [Level](../../Player%20Characters/Derived%20Statistics/Level.md)) [Physical Defense](../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md) [Check](../../Game%20Procedures/Core%20Procedures/Check.md).
 On a failure, they are [Poisoned](../../Game%20Procedures/Conditions/Poisoned.md) 1.

 ### Blinding Oil

 *5000 Coins of Mythril*
-When the target is hit, they make a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) (10 + Crafter's [Level](../../Player%20Characters/Derived%20Statistics/Level.md)) [Physical Defense](../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md) check.
+When the target is hit, they make a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) (10 + Crafter's [Level](../../Player%20Characters/Derived%20Statistics/Level.md)) [Physical Defense](../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md) [Check](../../Game%20Procedures/Core%20Procedures/Check.md).
 On a failure, they are [Blinded](../../Game%20Procedures/Conditions/Blinded.md).
 They may repeat this check at the start of their [Turn](../../Game%20Procedures/Core%20Procedures/Turn.md).

 ### Deafening Oil

 *5000 Coins of Mythril*
-When the target is hit, they make a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) (10 + Crafter's [Level](../../Player%20Characters/Derived%20Statistics/Level.md)) [Physical Defense](../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md) check.
+When the target is hit, they make a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) (10 + Crafter's [Level](../../Player%20Characters/Derived%20Statistics/Level.md)) [Physical Defense](../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md) [Check](../../Game%20Procedures/Core%20Procedures/Check.md).
 On a failure, they are [Deafened](../../Game%20Procedures/Conditions/Deafened.md).
 They may repeat this check at the start of their [Turn](../../Game%20Procedures/Core%20Procedures/Turn.md).

 ### Mageslayer Oil

 *5000 Coins of Mythril*
-When the target is hit, they make a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) (20 + Crafter's [Level](../../Player%20Characters/Derived%20Statistics/Level.md)) [Concentration](../Spells/Concentration.md) check.
+When the target is hit, they make a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) (20 + Crafter's [Level](../../Player%20Characters/Derived%20Statistics/Level.md)) [Concentration](../Spells/Concentration.md) [Check](../../Game%20Procedures/Core%20Procedures/Check.md).

 ### Drowsy Oil

 *10000 Coins of Mythril*
-When the target is hit, they make a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) (10 + Crafter's [Level](../../Player%20Characters/Derived%20Statistics/Level.md)) [Physical Defense](../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md) check.
+When the target is hit, they make a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) (10 + Crafter's [Level](../../Player%20Characters/Derived%20Statistics/Level.md)) [Physical Defense](../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md) [Check](../../Game%20Procedures/Core%20Procedures/Check.md).
 On a failure, they fall [Unconscious](../../Game%20Procedures/Conditions/Unconscious.md).
 They may repeat this check at the start of their [Turn](../../Game%20Procedures/Core%20Procedures/Turn.md).

 ### Exploding Oil

 *10000 Coins of Mythril*
-When the target is hit, they make a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) (10 + Crafter's [Level](../../Player%20Characters/Derived%20Statistics/Level.md)) [Physical Defense](../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md) check.
+When the target is hit, they make a [DC](../../Game%20Procedures/Core%20Procedures/DC.md) (10 + Crafter's [Level](../../Player%20Characters/Derived%20Statistics/Level.md)) [Physical Defense](../../Player%20Characters/Derived%20Statistics/Physical%20Defense.md) [Check](../../Game%20Procedures/Core%20Procedures/Check.md).
 On a failure, they are knocked back 30 feet and fall [Prone](../../Game%20Procedures/Conditions/Prone.md).

 ### Monster Hunter's Oil